 - Ask for help.
 Asking for help shows that you know your limitations but are willing to learn.

 - Develop a complaint-specific differential diagnosis.
 Before returning to your resident/attending to present, formulate your differential and plan.
 If you can come up with the differentials that are life threatening, most likely, least likely, and the zebras, you will impress everyone with your knowledge.
 It’s ok to tell your preceptors that you need to take a minute to look something up, such as the management for a suspected acute appendicitis.

 - Every resident and attending works with medical students differently.
 In general, ask them what they expect from a student.
 Otherwise, try to perform a 3-5 minute concise presentation.
 Presentation tips are provided below.

 - Take 5-10 minutes for your complaint-directed H&P’s with a patient.
 Taking less than this will not give you the information you need, and taking more will be inefficient.
 In addition, genitourinary exams should always be chaperoned by a resident or attending physician.

 - Don’t lie.
 If you forgot to ask a question or perform a portion of the physical exam, it’s okay!
 We all learn from our mistakes and this is how we grow.

-- Familiarize yourself with the EMR system, EPIC, so you can see when a new patient is ready to be seen, see what orders have been placed, check on results, etc. If you can do this independently instead of asking others, it makes your shift more efficient!
+- Familiarize yourself with the electronic medical record (EMR) system, EPIC, so you can see when a new patient is ready to be seen, see what orders have been placed, check on results, etc. If you can do this independently instead of asking others, it makes your shift more efficient.